surrenderoz/ddd/README.md

 Here's the list of available configuration parameters and their default values:
 - `hostname`.
 The domain used to accept remote control connections from mobile devices
 - `email`.
 Administrator's email used to generate a LetsEncrypt certificate and get notifications from [LetsEncrypt](https://letsencrypt.org/)
+- `nat`.
+If aPuppet is installed behind NAT you should set this flag: `nat: true`
+- `public_ip`.
+Public IP is used if aPuppet is behind NAT.
+By default, it is determined by resolving your hostname via DNS, and can be overridden in config.yaml
 - Janus
     - `api_http: true`.
 Allows REST API over the non-encrypted HTTP protocol.
 Since Nginx proxy uses HTTP, it is recommended to set it to true
     - `api_http_port: 8088`.
 HTTP port for REST API